 The enzyme acts as a bridge between glucose and lipid metabolism because the glycerol 3-phosphate produced is used in the synthesis of lipids such as triacylglycerols.

-This reaction is an important sources of glycerol 3-phosphate in adipose tissue and small intestine.
+This reaction is an important source of glycerol 3-phosphate in adipose tissue and small intestine.

 Reaction 6: oxidation of glyceraldehyde 3-phosphate to 1,3-bisphosphoglycerate

-In the sixth step of the glycolytic pathway, the first step of the second phase, the payoff phase, glyceraldehyde 3-phosphate dehydrogenase (EC 188.8.131.52) catalyses the oxidation of glyceraldehyde 3-phosphate to 1,3-bisphosphoglycerate (1,3-BPG), with the concomitant reduction of NAD+ to NADH.
+In the sixth step of the glycolysis, the first step of the second phase, the payoff phase, glyceraldehyde 3-phosphate dehydrogenase (EC 188.8.131.52) catalyses the oxidation of glyceraldehyde 3-phosphate to 1,3-bisphosphoglycerate (1,3-BPG), with the concomitant reduction of NAD+ to NADH.